takano32/stone/README.en.txt

 			if \1 (\2 - \9 in a similar way) is not null,
 			<then>, otherwise <else>.

-	Type (6) repeats http request with ``<header>'' in the top of request headers.
+	Type (5) repeats http request with ``<header>'' in the top of request headers.
 The above escapes can be also used.

+	Type (6) designates the port that other programs can check whether the stone runs `healthy' or not.
+Following commands are available to check the stone.

+		HELO <any string>	returns the status of the stone LIMIT <var> <n>		check the value of <var> is less than <n>
+	``<var>'' is one of the following:

+		PAIR		the number of ``pair''
+		CONN		the number of ``conn''
+		ESTABLISHED	seconds passed since the last conn established READWRITE	seconds passed since the last read/write ASYNC		the number of threads

+	The response of the stone is 2xx when normal, or 5xx when abnormal on the top of line.

 	If the ``<xhost>'' are used, only machines ``<xhost>'' can connect to the program.

+	Extentions can be added to the ``<xhost>'' like ``<xhost>/<ex>,<ex>...''.  <ex> is:

+	<m>	You can designate the length of prefix bits of the
-	If the ``<xhost>/<mask>'' are used, only machines on specified networks are permitted to connect to the program.
-In the case of class C network 192.168.1.0, for example, use ``192.168.1.0/255.255.255.0''.  ``<mask>'' may be a number such as ``192.168.1.0/24''.
+		netmask, so that only machines on specified.
+In the case of class C network 192.168.1.0, for example, use ``192.168.1.0/24''.

+	v4	<xhost> is resolved as the IP address.

+	v6	<xhost> is resolved as the IPv6 address.

+	p<m>	the data repeated by the program are dumped, only if it was connected by the machines specified by <xhost>.  <m>
+		is the dump mode, equivalent to the number of ``-p'' options.

 	Use ``!'' instead of ``<xhost>'', to deny machines by following ``<xhost>''.

+	Extentions can be added to the ``<port>'' like ``<port>/<ext>,<ext>...''.  <ext> is:

+	udp	repeats UDP instead of TCP.

+	ssl	forwards with encryption.

+	v6	connects to the destination using IPv6.

+	base	forwards with MIME base64 encoding.

+	Extentions can be added to the ``<sport>'' like ``<sport>/<ext>,<ext>...''.  <ext> is:

-	If the ``<sport>/udp'' is used, repeats UDP packets instead of TCP packets.
+	udp	repeats UDP instead of TCP.

-	If the ``<sport>/apop'' is used, converts POP to APOP.
+	apop	converts POP to APOP.
 The conversion is derived from the RSA Data Security, Inc. MD5 Message-Digest Algorithm.

-	If the ``<port>/ssl'' is used, repeats packets with encryption.

-	If the ``<sport>/ssl'' is used, repeats packets with decryption.
+	ssl	forwards with decryption.

-	If the ``<port>/base'' is used, repeats packets with MIME base64 encoding.
+	v6	accepts connection using IPv6.
+If <shost> is omitted like (1), IP is also acceptable.

+	v6only	accepts connection using IPv6 only.
+Even if <shost> is omitted like (1), IP is not acceptable.

-	If the ``<sport>/base'' is used, repeats packets with MIME base64 decoding.
+	base	forwards with MIME base64 decoding.

-	If the ``<sport>/http'' is used, repeats packets over http.
+	http	relays stream over http.

-	If the ``<sport>/ident'' is used, identifies the owner of the incoming connection on the peer using ident protocol (RFC1413).
+	ident	identifies the owner of the incoming connection on the peer using ident protocol (RFC1413).

-HOWTO USE (NT service version)

-	stone -install		to install the stone service stone -remove		to remove the service
-	stone -debug <params>	to run as a console application for debugging

-	The option ``-C stone.cfg'' is automatically designated.
-That is, the stone read options from the file named ``stone.cfg'' in the same directory where the ``stone.exe'' exists.

 EXAMPLES
 	outer: a machine in the outside of the firewall
 	inner: a machine in the inside of the firewall
 	fwall: the firewall on which the stone is executed

-	stone 7 outer
-		Repeats the X protocol to the machine designated by the environmental variable ``DISPLAY''.
-Run X clients under ``DISPLAY=inner:7'' on ``outer''.

 	stone outer:telnet 10023
 		Repeats the telnet protocol to ``outer''.